21thstudios/CapstoneProject/README.md

 Each time the solution is built and ran from the editor, all source files will be compiled and the editor will be launched.

+## Contributing

+In order to contribute to the project, you must first fork the project and clone it to your local machine.
+Once you have cloned the project, you can make changes and push them to your fork.
+Once you are ready to merge your changes into the main project, you can create a pull request.
+The pull request will be reviewed and merged into the main project.

+When making changes to blueprints, please include a screenshot of the blueprint in your pull request.
+This will help reviewers understand the changes you have made.

 ## Packaging the game

 a) Open the project in the editor